- Irvine Orthodontist Feature: Nancy

 - To remove teeth or to not remove teeth…The Irvine Orthodontist’s take

 The thought of removing permanent teeth in your child or even yourself can be frightening for almost anyone.
-I have a lot of patients reject orthodontic treatment or some even say “my orthodontist said I don’t have to get teeth taken out” or “this dentist said if I get Damon braces or Fast Braces teeth don’t need to be removed.”
+I have a lot of patients reject orthodontic treatment or some even say, “My dentist said I don’t have to get teeth taken out” or “Another doctor said if I get Damon braces or Fast Braces then teeth don’t need to be removed.”

-PLEASE be wary of all the marketing videos and media of “new techonology” where you don’t need to have teeth removed, i.e. DAMON braces, FAST braces.
-I just saw a video of a GENERAL DENTIST, not a specialist, telling the media “you really don’t have to take teeth out anymore to get your teeth straight.”
+PLEASE be wary of all the marketing videos and media of “new technology” where you don’t need to have teeth removed, i.e. DAMON Braces or FAST braces.
+I just saw a video of a general dentist, not a specialist, telling the media, “You really don’t have to take teeth out anymore to get your teeth straight.”
 I thought this was a completely ludicrous statement which inspired me to write the blog.
-I am going to write a completely new blog entry to break all the myths the the doctor “myth busts.”
-Like I said be WEARY of these videos.

-There are 4 main reasons why most orthodontists recommend the extraction of teeth:
+There are four main reasons why most orthodontists recommend the extraction of teeth:

-- To reduce buck teeth in a non growing patient
+2) To reduce teeth sticking forward in a non growing patient

-Teeth crowd for a vast array of reason some unexplainable but there is a mix of genes in your body and you may have a small mouth but the genes for large teeth.
-You may be born with tight cheeks and a wide jaw.
-The explanations are limitless but the fact is…your teeth are crowded.
+Teeth crowd for a vast array of reasons and some are unexplainable.
+There is a mix of genes in your body and you may have a small mouth but the genes for large teeth.
+Perhaps you may be born with tight cheeks and a wide jaw.
+The explanations are limitless, but the fact is your teeth are crowded.

-Imagine your jaw is a garage.
-You have a 2 car garage but you have four cars…you aren’t going to cram 4 cars into a two car garage.
-It’s just not going to happen no matter what you do unless you widen your garage or you sell your car.
+Imagine your jaw as a garage.
+You have a two car garage, but you have four cars.
+There is no way you are going to be able to cram four cars into a two car garage.
+It’s just not going to happen no matter what you do unless you widen your garage or you sell your cars.
 Just like your mouth, you can’t fit all your teeth into your jaw unless you remove some teeth or make your jaws bigger.
-And let’s say your property only fits only a three car garage there is no physical way you can get another car into your garage unless you move into a new house.
-So there is no way you are going to cram teeth into you mouth unless you get a new body or you grow your jaws or your extract teeth.

 Below are photos of before and afters of an extraction case.

-Common risks for not extracting teeth when indicated: Gum Recession, lip and teeth protruding
+Common risks for not extracting teeth when indicated include gum recession and lip and teeth protruding forward.

-2) To reduce teeth sticking out in and adult
+2) To reduce teeth sticking out in an adult

 There are certain patients where their lower jaw didn’t grow as much as their upper jaw or the upper jaw grew too much or their upper jaw has crowded teeth because it is too small.

-There are two options for these patients people that aren’t growing anymore (ie adults)
+There are two options for these patients who aren’t growing anymore (ie adults)

 - Extraction of two top teeth

-If there is enough room for the top teeth then orthodontics and a surgical procedure to move your lower jaw to match your upper jaw position can be performed.
-This is an invasive and costly procedure that many people do not want to undertake especially if is not absolutely necessary.
+If there is enough room for the top teeth then a combination of orthodontics and a surgical procedure to move your lower jaw to match your upper jaw position can be performed.
+This is an invasive and costly procedure that many people do not want to undertake, especially if it is not absolutely necessary.
 There are patients where the skeletal discpreancy is so big that it is warranted.
-Talk to your orthodontist and we should give you the best options and limitations.
+Talk to your orthodontist and they should give you the best options and limitations.

-On the borderline case the optimal treatment usually involves the extraction of upper teeth.
-Especially if your teeth are protruded!
-Below is picture of the patient above after extractions and orthodontic treatment.
+On the borderline cases, the optimal treatment usually involves the extraction of two upper teeth, especially if your teeth are protruded.
+Below are pictures of a patient before and after extractions and orthodontic treatment.

-3) To reduce and underbite in a non growing patient
+3) To reduce an underbite in a non growing patient

-The reverse of teeth sticking out on the top is and underbite.
-The lower jaw sticks out.
-Most often is the is present and the patient does not want to undergo surgery we can extract teeth in the lower to mask the underbite.
+The reverse of teeth sticking out on the top is an underbite.
+The lower jaw sticks forward.
+The best option for full correction of an underbite is through surgery.
+However, most often, the patient does not want to undergo surgery and we can instead extract teeth in the lower arch to mask the underbite.

-So when your your teeth don’t crowd and they try to fit in a smaller jaw this is masked by what orthodontists call Protrussion.
-Your teeth look like they lean out and make your lips stick out.
-This is very common in the ASIAN population called (Bo ya).
-It’s a feeling you have when your lips don’t fit over your teeth or your can’t close your mouth.
-The only way to fix this is with extraction.
+When your your teeth don’t crowd and they try to fit in a smaller jaw, they have the tendency to stick forward.
+This is what orthodontists call "protrusion."
+Your teeth look like they lean out and make your lips stick forward.
+This is very common in the Asian population called ("Bao Ya" in Mandarin).
+It’s a feeling whereyour lips don’t fit over your teeth and you can’t close your mouth completely.
+The only way to fix this is with extractions.